zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 stream gets its own SSRC multiplexed within a RTP Session, or if it is necessary to use additional RTP sessions to group the media streams.
 The choice between these made due to one reason might not be the choice suitable for another reason.
-In the above list, the different items have different levels of maturity in the discussion on how to solve them.
 The clearest understanding is associated with multiple media sources of the same media type.
 However, all warrant discussion and clarification on how to deal with them.
 As the discussion below will show, in reality we